 If you meet the qualifications and want to attend Traffic School, complete the bottom remittance portion of your bail notice to request traffic school and send to the traffic clerk's office at 500 County Center in Redwood City along with a check or money order made payable to the Superior Court of California, County of San Mateo.
 The Court will mail the necessary forms and information to the address indicated on your notice.
 You must sign the forms and return them to the Court.
 You will be given 60 days to complete traffic school.

-If you are paying for and requesting to attend Traffic School through our on-line service ePay-It, you will need to refer to our website at www.sanmateocourt.org for information regarding a list of approved traffic schools.
+Individuals making payments online and requesting traffic school will need to visit our website at www.sanmateocourt.org for a list of approved traffic schools.
 No additional forms or information will be mailed to you.

 How to receive credit for Traffic School?To receive credit for Traffic School, the following requirements must be met: